Setup via quick start (kubeadm)

 lumenvoxCommon: true

-enableItn: true
+enableItn: false

 asrLanguages: